microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

-# Challenge 4: Deploy SMART on FHIR app with FHIR server
+# Challenge 4: Explore Patient Medical Records and SMART on FHIR apps with FHIR server

 [< Previous Challenge](./Challenge03.md) - **[Home](../readme.md)** - [Next Challenge>](./Challenge05.md)

 ## Introduction

-In this challenge, you will configured the Azure AD SMART on FHIR proxy and explore the use of SMART on FHIR applications with the Azure API for FHIR.
-You'll then use SMART on FHIR proxy to launch SMART on FHIR sample app in a SMART on FHIR Launcher app.
+In this challenge, you will browse to FHIR Dashboard app (In-private/Incognito mode) and use the secondary Azure AD tenant dashboard user credentials to sign in and consent to permissions requested for confidential client app to get access to FHIR server. explore patient data and associated patient conditions views in Azure API for FHIR built-in SMART on FHIR applications.

 ![SMART on FHIR applications](../images/smart-on-fhir-applications.jpg)